manuelbl/JavaDoesUSB/README.md

 *Java Does USB* is a library for working with USB devices.
 It allows to query information about all conntected USB devices and to communicate with USB devices using custom / vendor specific protocols.
 (It is not intended for communication with standard types of USB devices such as mass storage devices, keyboards etc.)

 The library uses the [Foreign Function & Memory API](https://github.com/openjdk/panama-foreign) to access native APIs of the underlying operating system.
 It only uses Java code and does not need JNI or any native third-party library.
 The *Foreign Function & Memory API* (aka as project Panama) is in preview and will be introduced in a future Java version.
-Currently, it can be tested with Java 19 (with preview features enabled).
+Currently, it can be used with Java 19 (with preview features enabled).

 ## Features